tomster/tvbutler/README.rst

   python setup.py install

-This will install a command line executable of the same name.
-It's designed to work as a `crontab` or `launchd` entry: called without any parameters it will download all given feeds, try to identify shows and then figure out which episodes are available in which quality.
+This will install a command line executable ``tvbutler``.
+It's designed to work as a ``crontab`` or ``launchd`` entry: called without any parameters it will download all given feeds, try to identify shows and then figure out which episodes are available in which quality.

 It then downloads the torrent files into the given target directory (which typically will be 'watched' by a torrent client).